 The first prototype used a handful of buffers.
 Later, Don Paauw put everything in a gate array, along with enough security features to keep the pirates occupied for awhile.
 The schematic refers to the part as a 34012.
 I did that so that the pirates would think it was a Texas Instruments part so when they tried to order it and Texas Instruments told them there was no such part, they would think Texas Instruments was lying and would waste time trying to find out what was going on.

-order to save money.
-In addition to having less memory, the system
+to save money.
+In addition to having less memory, the system could only fill 8

 For some reason the second TMS34010 (the MSP) was also left out of the Hard Drivin' schematic.
 However, it was shown on the Steel Talons schematic.